BriceB-20/Medical-Device-Project/Archive/README.txt

-The folder contains old and obsolete bits of code for this project.
+This folder contains old and obsolete bits of code for this project.